Time Machine (composition)

 Time Machine for Three Conductors and Orchestra is a two-movement orchestral composition by the American composer Michael Daugherty.
-The piece was commissioned by the Pittsburgh Symphony Orchestra and premiered November 24, 2003, with the Pittsburgh Symphony Orchestra led by the conductors Mariss Jansons, Lucas Richman, and Edward Cumming.
+The piece was commissioned by the Pittsburgh Symphony Orchestra and premiered on November 24, 2003, with the Pittsburgh Symphony Orchestra led by the conductors Mariss Jansons, Lucas Richman, and Edward Cumming.

 Style and composition

 The piece has a duration of roughly twenty minutes and is divided into two movements: